DannyM9021/cecs450/README.md

 ![age vs. light sleep](images/age_vs_light_sleep.jpg)

-The graph below includes the calculated correlation coefficient using the pearson correlation formula.
+The graph below uses the pearson correlation coefficient formula to measure the linear correlation between age and light sleep percentage.
 Based on correlation coefficient calculation standards, the null hypothesis would be that age doesn't effect Light sleep, while the alternative hypothesis would be that age does effect Light sleep.
 The value of R is -0.032 which indicates it a weak, negative linear relationship between age and Light sleep percentage.The p- value is 0.5 meaning that we accept the null hypothesis.
 In other words, we accept the fact that age has no effect on Light sleep.

 ![age vs. light sleep 2](images/age_vs_light_sleep2.jpg)